-The ePrivacy draft regulation is turning towards a more stringent regime with after the approval by European Parliament of the latest draft.
+The ePrivacy draft regulation is turning towards a more stringent regime after the approval by the European Parliament of the latest draft.

-And a major step forward was made with the approval by the European Parliament of an amended text of the draft ePrivacy Regulation which seems to meet the requests from the European data protection authority for more stringent provisions in the opinion of the Article 29 Working Party on the topic.
-This does not mean that the ePrivacy Regulation will be eventually approved in its current wording, but just means that the European Parliament gave a mandate to start negotiations with the European Council on the current text.
+And a significant step forward was made with the approval by the European Parliament of an amended text of the draft ePrivacy Regulation, which seems to meet the requests from the European data protection authority for more stringent provisions in the opinion of the Article 29 Working Party on the topic.
+This does not mean that the ePrivacy Regulation will eventually be approved in its current wording but implies that the European Parliament gave the mandate to start negotiations with the European Council on the existing text.

-The main chages that were introduced can be summarized as follows:
+The main changes that were introduced can be summarized as follows:

 “electronic communications data are generally personal data as defined in the Regulation (EU) 2016/679“

-- is now clearly extended to the processing of any electronic communication data both online and offline by means of users terminals;
+- is now clearly extended to the processing of any electronic communication data both online and offline through users terminals;

-- includes any content transmitted, distributed or exchanged by means of electronic communications services, including metadata;
+- includes any content transmitted, distributed or exchanged utilizing electronic communications services, including metadata;

 Finally, the applicability to non-EU entities processing data of individuals located in the European Union (regardless of where the processing takes place) has been further expanded.